The Way We Were (Barbra Streisand album): Music and lyrics

 Streisand recorded Paul Simon's "Something So Right" for The Way We Were.

 As a whole, the record is a contemporary pop piece, incorporating elements from Streisand's signature musical style.
-The Way We Were begins with "Being at War with Each Other", a cover of the Carole King song from her 1973 studio album, Fantasy, although King wrote the track specifically for Streisand.
+Carole King penned opening track "Being at War with Each Other", though first released on her 1973 album Fantasy, King wrote the song specifically for Streisand.
 Produced by LiPuma, she sings about various topics, ranging from socialization and relationships.
 She also claims that all humans stem from "one father" and "one mother" and how differing opinions only "complicate our lives".
 "Something So Right" is also a cover and originally the B-side track to Paul Simon's 1973 single "Take Me to the Mardi Gras".
 It focuses heavily on the songwriting rather than the production, although the composition was the second included to be produced by LiPuma.
 "The Best Thing You've Ever Done" was originally written in 1970 by Charnin who maintained interest in creating a composition for Streisand.
 Additionally, Wally Gold handled the production for the track, the first of six on the album.
 Lead single "The Way We Were" is the album's fourth track.
 In particular, its lyrics detail the personal life of Katie Morosky, the character Streisand portrays in the previously mentioned film, and her troubling relationship with boyfriend Hubbell Gardiner.
 Track five, "All in Love Is Fair", is a Stevie Wonder cover but is fronted by Streisand's own personal take on it.
 She sings about a failing relationship through the use of clichés and obvious messages regarding love.

 "What Are You Doing the Rest of Your Life?" was written by French composer Michel Legrand (who would continue writing songs with Streisand for years) and Alan and Marilyn Bergman.
 Gold also produced it, while Peter Matz arranged the instruments and orchestration that accompanied the composition.
 Seventh and eighth tracks "Summer Me, Winter Me" and "Pieces of Dreams", respectively, also feature contributions from Legrand, with the former originally created specifically for The Singer and the latter a cover of the 1970 version for the film Pieces of Dreams.
 "I've Never Been a Woman Before" is song written by Tom Baird and Ron Miller for Cherry, an unproduced musical based on the William Inge play Bus Stop.
 The closing song on the record is a medley of "My Buddy" and "How About Me", from Gus Kahn, Walter Donaldson, and Irving Berlin.
 The first part of the melody details someone affected by the loss of a friend, particularly a soldier who died during combat, as noted by author Robert Eberwein in his 2007 book Armed Forces; Masculinity and Sexuality in the American War Film.